 This is by design.
 The watchlist is a special "I want to watch" list for you to remember to watch something.
 Once you watch it, it automatically gets removed.
 In the case of shows, once you watch 1 episode, the site knows about it and the show will continue showing up on your personal calendar and progress views.
 So, there is no need to keep it on the watchlist.
 If you need to keep something around, you can always make a custom list.

 A spoiler is a remark or piece of information which reveals important plot elements for a movie or TV show.
-When posting comments, it is a requirement to correctly indicate if your shout or review contains spoilers so we don't spoil the item for a member who hasn't watched it yet.
+When posting comments, it is a requirement to correctly mark if your shout or review contains spoilers so we don't spoil the item for a member who hasn't watched it yet.
 Some examples of a spoiler include discussing the ending of a movie or talking about a character who dies in a TV show.
 Correctly indicating spoilers is good for the Trakt community.

 Spoilers can be indicated in 2 ways — by enabling the Spoiler Alert? button when posting your comment, or by wrapping your spoiler text with special tags like [spoiler]this is a spoiler[/spoiler] in the body of your comment.